 - a.
 Download and fill up the Proxy Form from www.philrealty.com.ph/investor-relations/.
 The Chairman, or in his absence, the Vice-Chairman, is authorized to cast the votes pursuant to the instructions in the Proxy Form. - b.
 Send a scanned copy of the executed proxy Form by email to asmregistration@philrealty.com.ph. - c.
 The scanned copy of the executed Proxy Form should be emailed to above not later than 5:00 PM on or before June 24, 2022. - d.
-The hard copy of the signed Proxy Form should be delivered to: Unit 2001 B, East Wing, Tektite Towers, Ortigas, Pasig City once the GCQ has been lifted.
-The office will be open to receive forms from Monday to Friday, 10am to 5pm. - 2.
+The hard copy of the signed Proxy Form should be delivered to the Company's principal office address at One Balete, 1 Balete Drive corner N. Domingo Street, Barangay Kaunlaran, District 4, Quezon City 1111.
+The office will be open to receive forms from Monday to Friday, 10 AM to 5 PM. - 2.
 Voting in absentia through the Online Stockholder Voting System: - a.
-Follow the Registration and Participation/Attendance Procedure set forth above. - b.
+Follow the Registration and Participation/Attendance Procedure set forth above.

+- b.
 Upon validation, the Company will send an email to the stockholder containing the link for the Online Stockholder Voting System and the instructions for casting votes in the Online Stockholder Voting System.
 Registered stockholders shall have until 5:00 PM of June 24, 2022 to cast their votes.
-The Online Stockholder Voting System will be open starting 8:00 AM and will be closed at 5:00 PM on June 24, 2022.
+The Online Stockholder Voting System will be open starting 8:00 AM and will be closed at 5:00 PM on June 24, 2022. - c.

-- c.
 All agenda items indicated in the Notice of Meeting will be included in the Online Stockholder Voting System and the registered stockholder may vote as follows: - i.
 For items other than election of the Directors, the stockholder may vote: "For", "Against", or "Abstain".
 The vote shall be considered as cast for all the stockholder's shares. - ii.
 For the election of Directors, the stockholder may vote for all the nominees, not vote for any of the nominees, or vote for some of the nominees only, in such number of shares as the stockholder may see fit, provided that the total number of votes cast shall not exceed the number of shares owned, multiplied by the number of Directors to be elected. - d.
 Once voting is completed in the Online Stockholder Voting System, the stockholder shall proceed to click on the "Submit" button which shall complete the process.
 Once submitted, the stockholder may no longer change the votes cast.
 The votes cast in absentia will have equal effect as votes cast by proxy.

-For any questions or clarification, contact us you may asmregistration@philrealty.com.ph or through telephone number 8631-3179, our stock Stock Transfer Service, Inc., through Michael Capoy at mccapoy@stocktransfer.comp.ph or Reynand Malayao at rcmalayao@stocktransfer.com.ph, or their telephone number 8403-3798.
+questions or clarification, you may contact asmregistration@philrealty.com.ph or through telephone number 8631-3179, our stock transfer Transfer Service, through Stock Inc., Michael Capoy at mccapoy@stocktransfer.comp.ph or Reynand Malayao at rcmalayao@stocktransfer.com.ph, or their telephone number 8403-3798.

-ANNEX "G"
+ANNEX G